alexmerrill/cdil-summer2017/outlines/day-4.md

 # Resources

-Ted Underwood, ["Seven Ways Humanists are Using Computers to Understand Text"](https://tedunderwood.com/2015/06/04/seven-ways-humanists-are-using-computers-to-understand-text/) (2015). (overview of types of computational analysis)
+Ted Underwood, ["Seven Ways Humanists are Using Computers to Understand Text"](https://tedunderwood.com/2015/06/04/seven-ways-humanists-are-using-computers-to-understand-text/) (2015). (intro overview of types of computational analysis)

 Ted Underwood, [paceofchange](https://github.com/tedunderwood/paceofchange) (2015).
-(GitHub repository sharing code to reproduce analysis reported in his article ["How Quickly Do Literary Standards Change?"](https://figshare.com/articles/How_Quickly_Do_Literary_Standards_Change_/1418394))
+(GitHub repository sharing code to reproduce analysis reported in his article ["How Quickly Do Literary Standards Change?"](https://figshare.com/articles/How_Quickly_Do_Literary_Standards_Change_/1418394).
+The article explicitly explains the research process, from collecting/selecting data to analysis.)

 Ted Underwood, ["The Quiet Transformations of Literary Studies: What Thirteen Thousand Scholars Could Tell Us"](http://hdl.handle.net/2142/49323), in *New Literary History* (2014).